uber-go/config/README.md

 ### Dynamic configuration providers

-Dynamic configuration providers frequently need some bootstrap configuration to be usefu.
+Dynamic configuration providers frequently need some bootstrap configuration to be useful.
 Dynamic configuration providers conform to the `Provider` interface, but they're instantiated **after** the Static `Provider`s on order to read bootstrap values.